Motor tics

 3. Feedback Mechanism: Use calming visual or auditory feedback.
 Positive feedback is provided when alpha and theta waves increase.

-5. Progress Monitoring: Use anxiety and stress scales along with follow-up qEEG to monitor changes.
+5. Progress Monitoring: Use anxiety and stress scales and follow-up qEEG to monitor changes.

 Effectiveness of Neurofeedback for Tourette Syndrome